 You are responsible for ensuring that the education in Kenya would be appropriate for your child/children before accepting a posting to Kenya.
 In 2017, DCYP produced an Education Suitability Report for BATUK.

-Top tip: If you are on long term medication, you should contact the Senior Medical Officer in BATUK and bring at least six months’ supply of the medication with you.
+Top tip: If you are on long-term medication, you should contact the Senior Medical Officer in BATUK and bring at least six months’ supply of the medication with you.
 Whilst BATUK do hold a stock of medicine they cannot guarantee that they hold every brand and type.
 The logistic process is fragile and unreliable so it is best to bring a supply of your own which can be stored in the dispensary whilst more is ordered.

 A 4X4 is recommended to cope with the many dirt roads in Kenya, and poor road surfaces and adverse weather.
-Should you choose to ship your vehicle over, it needs to be less than seven years and six months old, and you can use a military maintenance sail vessel, but personnel will be liable for importation costs.
+Should you choose to ship your vehicle over, it needs to be less than seven years and six months old.
+You can use a military maintenance sail vessel, but personnel will be liable for importation costs.

 To drive in Kenya, you must sit the Kenyan matrix test (a Kenyan driving theory test); this can be completed in the UK at your unit or soon after arrival.